Fireworks Guide: Cakes & Barrages

 And be careful lifting them.
 No really, some can weigh 30kg or more!

 A new type of cake to emerge in recent years, dump cakes are simply cakes where all the shots are fused to fire simultaneously.

 These are actually an evolution of a type of firework called a mine, where the entire powder content of the firework is intentionally fired in one hit.
-Dump cakes are one of the highest impact cakes, second only to a high intensity fan cake.
+Dump cakes are one of the highest impact cakes.
 Firing 25 shots (as an example) all in one hit, in a second or so, for £25+ might seem crazy, but if you want a jaw-dropping effect this is the way to go.
 I love them!